Exercise Science (B.S.)

 Optimism is defined as explaining and expecting the future in a positive manner (Seligman, 2017).
 Biber and Czech (2015) have shown a significant negative correlation between optimism and overall BMI.
 PURPOSE: The purpose of this study is to examine differences between Optimism and Healthy, Overweight and Obese Generation Z university students.
 METHODS: This study is classified as aquantitative, quasi-experimental, cross-sectional descriptive study.
 There were 2287 participants- 986 male and 1285 female who were all aged 18-22.
 Participants attended a southeastern University and were enrolled in a required physical activity course.
 These students were classified in the Generation Z. Participants self-reported weight and height which was used to calculate BMI.
 Participants were given a questionnaire which asked demographic questions as well as questions from the Life Orientation Test (1994) to measure optimism and pessimism.
 RESULTS: Using the SPSS system., the data was collected from participants and put into a T-test and ANOVAs.
 Using Pearson’s correlation, there was not a significant relationship between BMI and optimism (r = -.003).
 There was also not a significant difference between healthy, overweight, and obese groups for optimism (p = .55).
 DISCUSSION: The results from this study are being used as research for future generations.
 It intrigues other questions and research as optimism could have a correlation with other health aspects.

 Tucker, Allison, "The Relationship between Optimism and BMI in Generation Z – An Exploratory Investigation."
 (2021).
-University Honors Program Theses.
+Honors College Theses.
 463.